The Sales University, Lion Glass Review 2026 — Legit?

 |---|---|---|---|

-| The Sales University, Lion Glass | £50/month, £150/3 months, £499/year | Remote sales careers with job placement and AI coaching | AI Virtual Sales Director + job marketplace in one subscription |
+| The Sales University, Lion Glass | £50/month, £150/3 months, or £499/year (17% off) | Remote sales professionals seeking coaching, scripts, and job placements | AI Virtual Sales Director and job marketplace included |

-| Generic Sales Course Platforms | $20–$100/month | Self-paced learners who want video content only | No live coaching or job placement — education only |
+| Generic Sales Course Platforms | $30–$100/month | Self-paced learners who prefer video courses over live coaching | No live coaching or job placement — purely educational content |

 Frequently Asked Questions